-Skilled Home Companion dogs are NOT service dogs, and do not have public access rights or any other special legal protections.
+Skilled Home Companion dogs are NOT Service Dogs; they do NOT have public access rights.

-SHC dogs can assist with tasks such as retrieving, providing balance support, alerting to sounds or other environmental cues, or alerting a family member to the need for assistance.
+SHC dogs can assist with tasks such as retrieving, alleviating stress, alerting to nightmares, sounds, or other environmental cues, or alerting a family member to the need for assistance.
 A SHC dog is a good choice for a person who needs assistance within the home only, but does not require or desire the responsibility of a service dog.
 Most SHC dogs will be between 16-26 months of age.

-- live within 50 miles or approximately one hour’s travel time of Hero Dogs (zip code 20833 – click here to see our service area†) for at least six months following placement of a SHC dog,
+- live within 50 miles or approximately one hour’s travel time of Hero Dogs (zip code 20833) for at least six months following placement of a SHC dog,

 - have a documented disability or medical condition (you or your qualified family member) – does not need to be service connected,